The Best Fall Bucket List

 15. Make a homemade pie.
 With the various holidays this time of year, we are often asked to bring a treat to a church or neighborhood function.
 Get busy and surprise yourself and others with a delicious pie or two.
 There is no need for just pumpkin; apples, pecans, and others are favorites for every occasion.

 16. Experiment with a new pumpkin recipe.
 Mark’s mom introduced me to pumpkin cookies, and we also liked her pumpkin cupcakes.
 Please give them a whirl.
-We enjoy ours with chocolate chips, so Mark picked up some large packages of our favorite simi-sweet chips today.
+We enjoy ours with chocolate chips, so Mark picked up some large packages of our favorite semi-sweet chips today.

 18. Roast marshmallows.
 I recently wrote a post about starting and using a fire pit.
 I still remember our kids wanting to have a fire when we camped, and we definitely made roasting marshmallows part of the evening.